PrajjwalSule21/PrajjwalSule21/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=prajjwalsule21&label=Profile%20views&color=0e75b6&style=flat" alt="prajjwalsule21" /> </p>

-#### My name is Prajjwal Sule I am a software engineer, whose having a knowledge of Python and its framework such as Flask, Selenium and Django as well I have a keen interest in the field of Data and AI and I am looking forrward learn more about such technologies so that I can build something intresting .
+#### My name is Prajjwal Sule I am a software engineer, whose having a knowledge of Python and its framework such as Flask, Selenium and Django as well I have a keen interest in the field of AI and I am looking forrward learn more about such technologies so that I can build something intresting .

 - 💬 Ask me about **Python | Flask | Selenium | Data Analysis | Machine Learning**